-Back to basics with today’s graphic, with a look at the different ways compounds in organic chemistry can be represented.
-Obviously, if you’re a chemist, these will all be second nature, but as was quite fairly pointed out with regards to the food chemistry graphics, if you’re not well versed in chemistry, all of those lines and letters might well be a bit perplexing.
+If you’re a chemist, the different types of formulae for organic compounds are all second nature.
+But if you’re not well-versed in chemistry, all of those lines and letters might well be a bit perplexing.
 Here’s a brief explanation of what they mean.

 The molecular formula of a compound gives the exact number of each different type of atom (i.e. type of element) present in one molecule of the compound.
 This is useful because it allows you to work out the molecular weight of the compound, but can also be restrictive.
 It doesn’t give you any information about the bonds in the molecule, and, depending on how it’s written, might not even tell you about which functional groups are present.
 Functional groups are the parts of the organic molecule that dictate its particular reactivity with other chemicals; they were covered in a previous post on the site.

 The empirical formula is the simplest ratio of the elements present in a molecule.
 They are of some use for organic compounds – they can sometimes help us work out the molecular formula if we don’t know it.
 However, they are much more frequently used for ionic compounds, such as table salt, sodium chloride (NaCl).
 Ionic compounds have giant lattice structures – a large number of oppositely charged ions electrostatically attracted to each other.
 It wouldn’t be practical to try and write down the exact number of each type of atom present in a crystal of salt, because the number would be huge – so we just use the simple empirical formula instead.